maykinmedia/consumerjs/README.md

 - Failed API requests cause the promise to reject.
 - Objects are cast to instances of a configurable consumer object class referenced by the consumers "objectClass" key.

-*Consumers should be extended, configured and optionally methods can be overwritten to change default behaviour.
-Configuration should be done in de constructor method:*
+*Consumers should be preferably be extended, configured and optionally, methods can be overwritten to change default behaviour.
+Configuration should preferably be done in de constructor method:*

 ```js